 The city’s in negotiations with airlines that includes $8 million in private investment for new passenger service that has been dormant for decades.
 The airport has relied on corporate and charter flights.
 The city-owned airport is located in Stratford that has opposed airport runway expansion.

-Technological advances in aviation, as well as airport upgrades, would enhance the city’s chances to bring back passenger service.
+Technological advances in aviation, as well as outsourced travel and tourism HR consultants UK and airport upgrades, would enhance the city’s chances to bring back passenger service.
 City and state officials say airport improvements will open the door to regional passenger air service using new quiet jets that can take off and land on the existing runways without the need for expansion.

 If the city can work out a deal with an airline for commercial flights, it’s subject to FAA approval.
 From Bond Commission agenda: